What Pre-Cut Produce Is The Biggest Time Saver And Actually Worth The Price?

 Yes, it’s more affordable to buy a head of cauliflower and make your own cauliflower rice (blitzing it up in a food processor is pretty speedy).
 But, if you don’t have the time, the tools or don’t want to wash your Cuisinart, the bagged stuff is a great alternative.

-Squeeze Bottles Of Herbs
+Squeeze Bottles of Herbs

 When it comes to taste, herbs are best fresh.
 And when garnishing a dish, adding a final flourish of pureed herbs just doesn’t cut it.
 But we understand that having a bunch of fresh basil or oregano always at the ready is a bit of a pipe dream, so if you’re looking to add a last-minute hit of flavour to a sauce or dressing, “freshly squeezed” will do the trick.

-Minced Garlic And Ginger
+Minced Garlic and Ginger

-How to prep garlic is a polarizing topic among chefs, but if your goal is to save on time and potential food waste (as recipes don’t usually require using a whole bulb), our food editor, Irene Ngo, swears by the jars of both pre-minced garlic and ginger.
+How to prep garlic is a polarizing topic among chefs, but if your goal is to save on time and potential food waste (as recipes don’t usually require using a whole bulb), our food director, Irene Ngo, swears by the jars of both pre-minced garlic and ginger.
 If you don’t use a lot of either ingredient regularly, it’s a handy staple to have in the fridge.

 Items That Minimize Food Waste

-You’re not only saving time with these quick-fix essentials, you’re cutting down on how much food you could end up tossing out.10 Cheap Meals To Make When You’re On A Tight Budget
+You’re not only saving time with these quick-fix essentials, you’re cutting down on how much food you could end up tossing out.

 Bagged Vegetable Medley